hanbin-zhang/ADL_coursework/README.md

 For any additional help or inquiries, please refer to the script's author or documentation.

 ## Shell Script
-A shell script train.sh included for running with sbatch
+A shell script train.sh included for running with sbatch.
+Please add flags as you wish.